GerritCodeReview/aws-gerrit/dual-primary/README.md

 * `HA_PROXY_MAX_COUNT`: Optional.
 Maximum number of EC2 instances in the haproxy autoscaling group.
 "2" by default.
 Minimum: "2".

-* `MASTER_MAX_COUNT`: Optional.
-Maximum number of EC2 instances in the master autoscaling group.
+* `PRIMARY_MAX_COUNT`: Optional.
+Maximum number of EC2 instances in the primary autoscaling group.
 "2" by default.
 Minimum: "2".

 * `GERRIT_VOLUME_SNAPSHOT_ID` : Optional.
 Id of the EBS volume snapshot used to create new EBS volume for Gerrit data.
-A new volume will be created for each master, based on this snapshot.
+A new volume will be created for each primary, based on this snapshot.

-Note that, differently from other recipes, dual-master does not support the `GERRIT_VOLUME_ID` parameter, since it wouldn't be possible to mount the same EBS on multiple EC2 instances.
+Note that, differently from other recipes, dual-primary does not support the `GERRIT_VOLUME_ID` parameter, since it wouldn't be possible to mount the same EBS on multiple EC2 instances.